-Activity Overview: Teams of students – with guidance from technical and clinician mentors – were tasked with developing technological solutions to challenges facing Singapore in its fight against COVID-19.
+Teams of students – with guidance from technical and clinician mentors – were tasked with developing technological solutions to challenges faced by Singapore in its fight against COVID-19.
 Designed and delivered in collaboration with clinicians from a local hospital, the activity gave students a unique immersion in a real-life public health challenge.
-Read more

-Independent review: The success of the activity was underpinned by the long-standing collaboration between SUTD and a local hospital as well as by the technical and clinical mentorship offered to teams.
-As an online activity, it enabled synchronous engagement of clinical mentors in a way that would not have been possible face to face.
-Read more
+The success of the activity was underpinned by the long-standing collaboration between SUTD and a local hospital as well as by the technical and clinical mentorship offered to teams.
+As an online activity, it enabled synchronous engagement of clinical mentors in a way that would not have been possible face-to-face.

-Activity details: A two-day extracurricular challenge, newly established for 2020, that was open to any current or incoming SUTD undergraduate.
+A two-day extracurricular challenge, newly established for 2020, that was open to any current or incoming SUTD undergraduate.
 Delivery was 100% online and 100% synchronous.
 Teams developed their solutions using story-boarding and/or 3D modelling; no physical prototyping was involved.
-Activities were structured step-by-step around the ‘double diamond’ design process.
-Read more

 The Virtual Ideation Challenge (VIC) was a two-day extracurricular activity where current and incoming SUTD undergraduates connected with clinicians from a local hospital to tackle key technological challenges under the theme of “reimagining healthcare in the time of COVID-19”.

-The opening session of the first day introduced students to the context for the VIC.
-It included webinars from CGH clinicians, as well as videos and 360⁰ interactive tour of the CGH Emergency Medicine department, CGH wards and migrant workers’ dormitories, the latter of which saw the rapid spread of COVID-19 in the early weeks of the pandemic.
-From there, the VIC took a highly structured approach to guide students through the ideation process step-by-step over the two days.
+The opening session on the first day introduced students to the context for the VIC.
+It included webinars from CGH clinicians, as well as videos and a 360⁰ interactive tour of the CGH Emergency Medicine department, CGH wards and migrant workers’ dormitories, the latter of which saw the rapid spread of COVID-19 in the early weeks of the pandemic.
+From there, the VIC took a highly structured approach to guide students step-by-step through a design and ideation process over the two days.
 Online support, mentorship and facilitation for the student teams was provided by a group of graduate mentors and CGH clinician mentors.
-At the close of the two days, teams presented their ideas and ideation process to a judging panel via a five-minute online pitch.
+At the close of the two days, teams presented their design-thinking process and proposed the solution to their assigned challenge arising from COVID-19 to a judging panel via a five-minute online pitch.

 Feedback and reflections from interviewees pointed to four factors that were crucial to the success of the VIC, as listed below.

-- ‘Virtual immersion’ in the challenge context: student participants were offered unique access to the national COVID-19 environment, from both clinical and public health perspectives, with exposure to the ‘front line’ of Singapore’s response in a local hospital and migrant workers’ dormitories.
+The first factor was the ‘virtual immersion’ in the challenge context.
+Student participants were offered unique access to the national COVID-19 environment, from both clinical and public health perspectives, with exposure to the ‘front line’ of Singapore’s response in a local hospital and migrant workers’ dormitories.
 This immersion in real-world contexts, together with the targeted support offered by clinical mentors, was pivotal to the students’ progression in this time-limited activity and supported the development of insightful and innovative solutions.
 Interview feedback made clear that this access to and mentorship from clinicians also underpinned high levels of student engagement and focus, despite many working with previously unknown team-mates in an online environment.

-- On-demand, flexible support offered to participants: participants spent the majority of the two-day challenge working in Zoom break-out rooms with their team.
+The second factor was the on-demand, flexible support offered.
+Participants spent the majority of the two-day challenge working in Zoom break-out rooms with their team.
 Given that more than half of participants had yet to start their formal studies at SUTD, a lack of clarity on both the design process and the VIC deliverables presented a real risk for teams in this time-limited activity.
 However, interview feedback suggested that the on-demand facilitation offered by the graduate mentors allowed teams to call for support as and when needed.
 Facilitators offered practical support and helped students develop the types of mindset and approach that might help them to tackle the challenge.

-- close working relationship between SUTD and the regional hospital (CGH): the VIC built on an established working relationship between SUTD and CGH, which had already seen the development of a new undergraduate healthcare educational partnership.
+The third factor was the close working relationship between SUTD and CGH.
+The VIC built on an established working relationship between SUTD and CGH, which had already seen the development of a new undergraduate healthcare educational partnership.
 The trust built through this relationship, as well as a pre-existing understanding of constraints and opportunities offered by each partner, appears to have been pivotal to the rapid implementation of this activity and its ability to enrol so many clinical mentors.

-- significant levels of pre-planning: the VIC was devised and designed in a very short time period; in the three weeks prior to its launch.
+The fourth factor was the levels of pre-planning put in place.
+The VIC was devised and designed in a very short time period; in the three weeks prior to its launch.
 Despite this rapid turnaround, considerable time and staff resources were invested in planning and preparation for the activity.
 For example, in addition to training of the graduate mentors, rehearsals were held with clinician mentors and activity judges to identify and resolve any technical issues and ensure that all contributors understood the challenge context, the scoring rubrics, and the structure of the two days.
 The organisers also prepared back-up versions of all presentations in case of network problems, and located organising committee members in different parts of Singapore to minimise the impact of any internet connectivity issues arising in particular geographical areas.

 Interviewee feedback pointed to two key challenges faced in the delivery of the activity.
 Strategies are in place to tackle these issues in any future deliveries of the activity.
 These changes are outlined below.

-- Lack of breaks in the two-day schedule: although the activity scheduled two half-hour breaks for lunch each day, in reality, team-working and mentoring sessions expanded to fill the whole two days.
+The first challenge was the lack of breaks in the two-day schedule.
+Although the activity scheduled two half-hour breaks for lunch each day, in reality, team-working and mentoring sessions expanded to fill the whole two days.
 With no formal schedule for mentors or event organisers to check in on teams, students were often left unsure when they were able to take breaks from their screens.
 As a result, most teams continued to be logged on throughout both days, without taking formal breaks, leaving many fatigued by the close of the activity.
 For future iterations of the activity, organisers plan to embed mechanisms by which teams are able to take structured breaks from working without penalty to their access to mentoring support.

-- Omission of hands-on, prototyping opportunities: hands-on learning and prototyping are core features of the SUTD education, features which are highly valued by current and prospective students alike.
+The second challenge was the omission of hands-on, prototyping opportunities.
+Hands-on learning and prototyping are core features of the SUTD education, features which are highly valued by current and prospective students alike.
 It is therefore perhaps not surprising that participants pointed to the lack of a prototyping element as a weakness of the VIC.
 While embedding a hands-on element was not feasible for the 2020 activity, in the midst of the COVID-19 pandemic, plans are in place to support prototype development for future iterations of the activity.

 Advantages of online delivery